ans0nii/calculator/README.md

 ## Overview
 - This project will use HTML, JS, and CSS
-- It will feature all the main forms of calculations including (+, -, /, *, %, sqr root, and pi)
+- It will feature all the main forms of calculations including (+, -, /, *, %,)
 -

 ## Learning goals